Set Up an Editor, Linter, and Org

 We recommend using Visual Studio Code because its Salesforce Extension Pack provides powerful features for working with the Salesforce CLI, the Lightning Component framework, Apex, and Visualforce.

-If you choose to work with Visual Studio Code, install it and the Salesforce Extension Pack.
+If you choose to work with Visual Studio Code, install it with the Salesforce Extension Pack.

 - Visual Studio Code (VS Code)